Summary

 Foster care in Victoria

-In Victoria, foster care is the short- or long-term care of children up to 18 years of age by trained, assessed and accredited foster carers in a home setting.
+In Victoria, foster care is temporary care of children up to 18 years of age by trained, assessed and accredited foster carers in a home setting.

-Children in foster care are some of the state’s most vulnerable, often coming from abusive or neglectful circumstances.
+Children in foster care can be vulnerable, often coming from abusive or neglectful circumstances.

 Children and young people entering foster care may come from homes that are unhealthy or inadequate.
-They may be experiencing family violence or sexual or physical abuse.
-Sometimes the child’s parents are in jail or suffering from drug abuse issues, mental health issues or intellectual disability.
+They may be experiencing family violence or sexual or physical abuse, or emotional neglect.
+Sometimes the child’s parents are in jail or suffering from drug abuse issues, mental health issues or an intellectual disability.

 A child in foster care may be any age from a baby to 17 years old, and come from any cultural, religious and socio-economic background.